 Where pipelines for gaseous and liquid hydrogen meet

 The pipelines we talk about above are used to transport gaseous hydrogen over long distances.
-But which features should the pipelines to transport liquid hydrogen have?
-And at what point is gaseous hydrogen converted into its liquid form?
+But what do the pipelines for transporting hydrogen in liquid form look like?
+And where exactly is hydrogen liquefied, since the substance is gaseous under normal atmospheric conditions?

 As early as 1988, when the infrastructures for hydrogen were built in the Botlek, Demaco was the preferred party for the construction of cryogenic infrastructures for liquid hydrogen.
 The network of vacuum insulated transfer lines in the Botlek was the first major hydrogen project that our engineers constructed.
 With success, because hardly any repairs or maintenance was required up until today.